briochie/Heralda-chat-bot/README.md

 ```

 After that, run `npm install` and `npm start`, and Heralda will be up and running.
 Invite her to your Discord server as you would any other bot.
+Heralda will need permissions to send messages, connect, and speak in order for her to perform her duties.

+To stop the process, run `npm stop`.

 ### Installing on Windows

-Since Discord.js prefers to use `node-opus`, you will need to install the windows build tools: https://github.com/felixrieseberg/windows-build-tools
+Since Discord.JS prefers to use `node-opus` (and therefore, so do we), you will need to install the [Windows build tools](https://github.com/felixrieseberg/windows-build-tools).
+These can be difficult to get configured properly, so be sure to read the documentation, and be sure you have the right Visual Studio version/packages installed.

 ### Adding Plugins

-By default, Heralda will install the voice plugin, so she can announce users as they enter the voice channel.
 You can install other plugins using npm, and Heralda will automatically activate these plugins on startup.
 All you need to do is use `npm install`.
+When making your own plugin, make sure their name begins with `heralda-`.